-Beginning in 1992, groups of Nebraska high schools began organizing themselves into eleven consortia for the purpose of delivering distance learning classes using interactive videoconferencing.
-With the addition of one new consortium in 2002, 12 regional distance education consortia in Nebraska now provide video and data services to approximately 270 high schools.
-The number of high schools within each consortium ranges in number from six (6) to 72.
-The consortia accepted state and federal grant funds to establish video distance learning, with an obligation to pay recurring costs over the life of a 10-year contract with telecommunications providers.
+Beginning in 1992, groups of Nebraska high schoolsschool districts began organizing themselves into eleven consortia for the purpose of delivering distance learning classes using interactive videoconferencing, mainly to high school classrooms.
+With the addition of one new consortium in 2002, 12 regional distance education consortia in Nebraska now provide video and data services to approximately 270 high schoolsschool districts.
+The number of high schoolsschool districts within each consortium ranges in number from six (6) to 72.
+The consortia accepted combined local funds with state and federal grant funds to establish video distance learning, with an obligation to pay recurring costs over the life of a-10-year contracts with telecommunications providers.
 The consortia are independent entities organized under inter-local agreements by participating school districts.
 Each has its own board of directors and distance learning director, acting as an executive officer.
 The distance learning directors' salaries are paid all, or in part, by the participating school districts or co-located Educational Service Unit.

 The initial investment to build the distance education networks included about \$17.5 million of state lottery funds and federal funding.
-The Legislature, as recently as 2001, appropriated an additional \$3 million of state lottery funds to complete the system by adding another 44 high schools.
-Together, the 13 regional consortia spend over \$3 million per year for video service contracts with providers.
-These costs average approximately \$1325 per high school per month for the video service, ranging from \$900 per month to \$1800 per month.
+The Legislature, as recently as 2001, appropriated an additional \$3 million of state lottery funds to complete the system by adding another 44 school districts high schools.
+Together, the 13-12 regional consortia spend over \$3 million per year for video service contracts with providers.
+These costs average approximately \$1325 per high school district per month for the video service, ranging from \$900 per month to \$1800 per month.

 Beginning with the fall semester of 2006 the original video service contracts for the distance learning consortia will start to expire.
-In July 2006, the contracts of the Southwest Nebraska Distance Learning Consortium, the Niobrara Valley TelePartnership, and the Northeast Nebraska Distance Learning Consortium will end, affecting 85 sites.
-Another six distance learning consortia service contracts will expire through 2010, affecting 95 more sites.
+In-By July-August 2006, the contracts of the Southwest Nebraska Distance Learning Consortium and, the Niobrara Valley TelePartnership, and the Northeast Nebraska Distance Learning Consortium will end, affecting 85-55 sites.
+Another six seven distance learning consortia service contracts will expire through 2010, affecting 95-125 more sites.
 The 21 districts served with MPEG2 technology already have ATM (asynchronous transfer mode) technology.
 An early technical assessment is that each of these 21 schools will need one codec card to upgrade their systems to compatibility with H.263/H.264 video technology.
 The 111 K-12 sites that have H.263/H.264 video over 100 Mbps cable-provided circuits are already upgraded.
 [See Appendix #3]

 Currently, the 12 consortia utilize three different video technologies and are not able to provide interconnectivity between consortia.
 Nine telephone company-provided, JPEG consortia comprise 152 high schools and 28 ESU, higher education and informal education partners.
 All of these contracts for 45 Mbps (DS-3) circuits are due to expire between 2006 and 2010, with no replacement or upgrade funding models in place.
 Two telephone company-provided, MPEG2 consortia comprise 21 sites using 45 Mbps ATM infrastructure with contracts not due to expire until 2012.
-Each of these 21 sites will need an H.264 codec card inserted into their video compression device to assure their interoperability with the other distance learning high schools.
-One large cable company-provided consortium of 67 schools in southeast Nebraska, 21 other cable-based schools near Kearney, and eight Lincoln Public Schools sites have already upgraded to H.263/H.264 video technology using 100Mbps full duplex circuits.
-Also, almost every school and educational service unit is purchasing from 1.5Mbps to 3.0Mbps of Internet access over these same circuits as an additional charge.
+Each of these 21 sites will presumably need an H.264 codec card inserted into their video compression device to assure their interoperability with the other distance learning high schools.
+One largeA cable company-provided consortium of 67 school districts in southeast Nebraska, 21 other cable-based schools near Kearney, and eight Lincoln Public Schools sites have already upgraded to H.263/H.264 video technology using 100Mbps or 1000Mbps full duplex circuits.
+Also, almost every school district with JPEG or MPEG2 video service and educational service units is-are purchasing from 1.5Mbps to 3.0Mbps of Internet access over these same circuits as-with an additional monthly charge.